Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 2

-\textbf{Belief and uncertainty of source credibility:} We used mixed-effects beta regression to investigate the effects of study conditions on users’ beliefs about source credibility.
-We found that users rated sources as less credible when tweets are accompanied with angry facial expressions ($\beta = -0.397 \; [-0.73, -0.05], z = -2.308, p < .05$).
+We used mixed-effects beta regression to investigate the effects of study conditions on users’ judgments about source credibility (see Fig \ref{fig:rq2-credibility}-left).
+We found that users rated sources as less credible when tweets were accompanied with angry facial expressions ($\beta = -0.397 \; [-0.73, -0.05], z = -2.308, p < .05$).
 This finding is in line with our hypothesis that angry facial expressions will lead to a decrease in the perceived credibility of sources.
 We also find that familiarity also decreases users' perceived credibility of sources ($\beta = -0.153 \; [-0.245, -0.06], z = -3.256, p < .01$).
 Again, here we did not observe an interaction effect between favorability and the image emotion.